wesrupert/vim/README.md

 Did you know vim stores its undos, not in a list, but a tree?
 It saves everything you undo or redo period, even if you change something.
 But it's a pain to navigate alone.
 Undotree remedies this.
 Just type `<leader>u` to open the tree for easy navigation.

 ### Undocumented plugins
-I'm using these, too - just haven't had tim eto make synopses!
+I'm using these, too - just haven't had time to make synopses!
 * gitgutter
 * xolox: vim-misc
 * xolox: vim-shell